jeejeejango/terraform-oci-scripts/oke-cluster/README.md

 ## Setup
 1. Please refer to the Terraform setup [here](https://github.com/jeejeejango/terraform-oci-scripts)
 2. Download or clone the script
+3. Prepare the OKE VCN, or use the Terraform script [here](https://github.com/jeejeejango/terraform-oci-scripts/tree/master/oke-vcn)

 ## Quick Start
 After downloading the script, you will need update the configuration as shown below.